garrandall/popular-music-data/tracks/that-s-what-i-love-about-sunday-craig-morgan.md

 Every verse of Amazin' Grace,
 An' then we shake the Preacher's hand.
 Go home, into your blue jeans;
-Have some chicken an' some baked beans.
+Have some chicken and some baked beans.
 Pick a back yard football team,
 Not do much of anything:
 That's what I love about Sunday.

 I stroll to the end of the drive,
 Pick up the Sunday Times, grab my coffee cup.
-It looks like Sally an' Ron, finally tied the knot, Well, it's about time.
+It looks like Sally and Ron, finally tied the knot, Well, it's about time.
 It's 35 cents off a ground round,
 Baby, cut that coupon out!